stac-extensions/projection/README.md

 'projection') used by the asset data, and can usually be referenced using an [EPSG code](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset).
-If the asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `proj:epsg` should be set to null.
-It should also be set to null if a CRS exists, but for which there is no valid EPSG code.
+If the asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `proj:epsg` should be set to `null`.
+It should also be set to `null` if a CRS exists, but for which there is no valid EPSG code.
 A great tool to help find EPSG codes is [epsg.io](http://epsg.io/).

 #### proj:wkt2